shane0/buddhism/docs/mind_seal.md

 ## 6 All dharmas are equal

+### awakening or enlightenment

+Many people misunderstand "awakening or enlightenment (1 wu)," thinking it means having visions and acquiring supernatural powers.
+This is not what it means.
+Awakening is realizing that the mind listening to Shifu's teaching is always present as it is, and is inherent in every sentient being.

 ## 7 All saints and sages are distinguished by the unconditioned dharma

 ## 8 Those who see me in form or seek me through sound are on a mistaken path; they do not see the Tathagata

 ## appendix Memorial inscription of the life and epitaph of Grand Master Weichueh Zhian, 57th generation of the Linji School, founder of Chung Tai Chan Monastery

+## unsorted

+### dharma body

+> 'In Mahayana Buddhism, a general understanding of the Dharma body can be obtained from the following teaching.
+>> Ultimately, a buddha who reaches perfect and complete enlightenment realizes the three bodies: dharmakaya (the Dharma body or truth body), sambhogakaya (the bliss body or reward body), and nirmanakaya (the transformation body).
+Among the three, the dharmakaya (Dharma body)-the "formless embodiment" of Dharma (truth) - fully manifests (in terms of its qualities and functions) upon the perfect realization of the pure mind.
+Since every being inher- ently possesses the pure mind, everyone is endowed with the dharmakaya, whether it be manifest or not.
+So, the dharmakaya, like the pure mind, is formless and always present, without begin- ning nor end (unborn and undying).
+Further, the sambhogakaya— the bliss or reward body—is the "reward" derived from realizing the myriad virtues and wisdom of the pure mind, and the nirmana- kaya —the transformation body—is an expedient means used to guide infinite sentient beings according to their infinite needs.
+Unlike the dharmakaya, which is inherently complete in all beings, both the sambhogakaya and the nirmanakaya must be realized through diligent cultivation.
+Specifically, it is taught that these two bodies require three incalculable great kalpas of bodhisattva practice for them to perfectly and completely manifest.
+According to various sutras (e.g., The Sutra on the Jeweled Necklace of the Bodhisattva « ##I#T*«#»), the Dharma body of purity discussed here is the dharmakaya as defined above, and the Dharma body of merit pertains to the sambhogakaya.